Approved Federal Government Contractor

 GSA Schedule 36 | Office, Imaging and Document Solutions

-Crowley Imaging can provide a comprehensive assessment of existing objectives (archives) to determine the optimal print and preservation solutions for a particular organization within an agency based on the existing workflow and output environment.
+With GSA digitization services, Crowley Imaging can provide a comprehensive assessment of existing objectives (archives) to determine the optimal print and preservation solutions for a particular organization within an agency based on the existing workflow and output environment.

 Document Conversion Services (51 506)

 Crowley Imaging has the proven ability to provide state-of-the-art document conversion services (DCS) to include the scanning of text and graphic images from a wide variety of original media into digital data.

 For 40 years, Crowley Imaging has provided digitization from hard copies (books, documents, glass plates and more) or any form of microfilm (microfilm, microfiche, photo negatives, slides, etc.).
 Our service bureau, located within 30 miles of the nation’s capital, uses only the best in imaging capture hardware and software.
 Premier scanner brands include Mekel Technology, Wicks and Wilson, InoTec and Zeutschel, ensuring that documents are safe during capture and that the digital output meets and exceeds standard requirements, including FADGI star requirements.

 Contract #: 47QSMA18D08PC

 Government Publishing Office

 Crowley Imaging has an approved statement of work (SOW) for digitization and/or metadata/information services that support the Federal Depository Library Program (FDLP), the Access to Federal Electronic Information program and other GPO programs administered through Library Services and Content Management (LSCM).

 - Visual/pictoral materials